-The 91,000 finder warrants issued in connection to the FT shares listed above have been recorded at an estimated value of \$21,878 based on the Black Scholes option pricing model, using the following assumptions: share price of \$0.40, an exercise price of \$0.50, risk free interest rate of 1.50%, expected life of warrants of 5 years, expected volatility rate of 80% (based on the Company's historical volatility for 5 years up to the issuance date) and expected dividend rate of 0%.
+The 91,000 finder warrants issued in connection to the FT shares listed above have been recorded at an estimated value of \$21,878 based on a proportional method based on the Black Scholes option pricing model, using the following assumptions: share price of \$0.40, an average exercise price of \$0.50, risk free interest rate of 1.50%, expected life of warrants of 5 years, expected volatility rate of 80% (based on the Company's historical volatility for 5 years up to the issuance date) and expected dividend rate of 0%.

-On June 15, 2020, the Company closed a flow-through private placement with strategic investors, raising gross proceeds of \$1,200,000 by issuing 2,000,000 units at \$0.60 per flow-through unit.
-Each FT unit comprises one flow-through common share of the Company and one half of one share purchase warrant.
+On June 15, 2020, the Company closed a flow-through private placement with strategic investors, raising gross proceeds of \$1.2 million by issuing 2,000,000 units at \$0.60 per flow-through unit.
+Each FT Unit comprises one flow-through common share of the Company and one half of one share purchase warrant.
 Each whole warrant will entitle the holder thereof to purchase one additional common share of the Company at an exercise price of \$0.70 per share, for a period of two years from closing.
 In connection with the FT private placement the Company paid finder fees in the amount of \$94,000 and issued 156,665 finder warrants.
-The finder's warrants are on the same terms as the financing warrants and have been recorded at an estimated value of \$40,031, based on the Black Scholes option pricing model, using the following assumptions: share price of \$0.50, an exercise price of \$0.70, risk free interest rate of 0.29%, expected life of warrants of 2 years, expected volatility rate of 93% and expected dividend rate of 0%.
+The finder's warrants are on the same terms as the financing warrants and have been recorded at an estimated value of \$30,393 based on a proportional method based on the Black Scholes option pricing model, using the following assumptions: share price of \$0.50, an average exercise price of \$0.70, risk free interest rate of 0.2.9%, expected life of warrants of 2 years, expected volatility rate of 89% and expected dividend rate of 0%.

-Between August 14 and September 2, 2020, the Company closed a non-brokered private placement financing, raising gross proceeds of \$6,743,730 by the issue of 12,261,327 units at \$0.55 per unit.
+On August 14, 2020, the Company closed the first tranche of a non-brokered private placement financing, raising gross proceeds of \$3,193,730 by the issue of 5,806,782 units.
 Each Unit is comprised of one common share of the Company and one share purchase warrant.
-Each warrant will entitle the holder thereof to purchase one additional common share of the Company at an exercise price of \$0.65 per share, for a period of three years from closing.
-Finder' fees in the amount of \$123,148 and the issuance of 223,904 finder warrants were paid in connection with the private placement.
-The finder's warrants are on the same terms as the financing warrants and have been recorded at an estimated value of \$40,453, based on the Black Scholes option pricing model, using the following assumptions: share price of \$0.37, an exercise price of \$0.65, risk free interest rate of 0.28%, expected life of warrants of 3 years, expected volatility rate of 98% and expected dividend rate of 0%.
+Each whole warrant will entitle the holder thereof to purchase one additional common share of the Company at an exercise price of \$0.65 per share, for a period of three years from closing.
+Finder' fees in the amount of \$90,247.50 and the issuance of 164,086 finder warrants were paid in connection with the private placement.
+The finder's warrants are on the same terms as the financing warrants.